Defense asks for July 1 trial in Chinese scholar case

 PEORIA, Ill. – Attorneys for a man accused of kidnapping and killing a University of Illinois scholar from China say they could be ready for a trial to begin July 1.

-A judge already denied a request from Brendt Christensen's attorneys to delay proceedings until October but said he would be open to a reasonable proposal.
+A judge already denied a request from Brendt Christensen's attorneys to delay proceedings until October, but said he would be open to a reasonable proposal.
+The trial was originally scheduled for September 2017.

 Prosecutors are trying to prove Christensen kidnapped and killed 26-year-old Yingying Zhang in 2017.
-The trial was originally scheduled for September 2017.
-Prosecutors are seeking the death penalty.

-Christensen's attorneys said they needed more time to find a psychiatrist who could be ready for trial.
-The (Champaign) News-Gazette reports that defense attorneys say they've found a new psychiatrist who could be prepared July 1.
+Christensen's attorneys said they needed more time to find a psychiatrist.
+The (Champaign) News-Gazette reports that defense attorneys say they've found a new psychiatrist who could be prepared by July 1.

 Prosecutors have until Friday to respond.
 A Monday hearing is scheduled to discuss the trial date.